Swift Blue Line: Former services

 Blue Line bus rapid transit service on the State Route 99 corridor was preceded by decades of transit services traveling through southwestern Snohomish County, which ranged from an interurban railway to local buses.
 The Seattle–Everett Interurban Railway ran interurban service from 1910 to 1939 along the Pacific Highway, later U.S. Route 99 and State Route 99.
 During its heyday, the interurban ran at 30-minute headways throughout the day, and only made automatic stops at its terminals in Everett and Seattle.
 The railway was dismantled and later used as right of way for overhead power lines, until it was converted into a rail trail in the 1990s and 2000s, named the Interurban Trail.

 Community Transit was founded in 1976 as the public transit agency for Snohomish County, and introduced local service from Everett to Aurora Village via State Route 99 on route 750.
+By 1991, the State Route 99 corridor had the highest ridership on both Community Transit and Everett Transit.
 Route 750 was later renumbered to route 610, which was later upgraded to 15-minute headways in the 1990s, and itself split into two routes, 100 and 101, in 2003.
 Community Transit route 100 ran during peak hours along the full length of the corridor from Aurora Village to Everett, while route 101 only ran the southern portion of the route to South Everett, with all-day service that required a transfer to Everett Transit to complete trips to downtown Everett.